kevinpalm/red_hat_customers/report.md

 left.
 If they both agree, it assigns the same label to the point it is currently estimating.
 If they disagree, it assigns a label of 0.5.
 If the point happens to be on the rightmost or leftmost extreme, it assumes the closest output label is correct.
+Finally, it adds a little cushioning to any of the less certain values, such as the values on the rightmost and leftmost extremes.

-And that's all there is to it.
-This inferential model handles 425,656 rows of the testing data.
-So now we have 73,031 rows of data remaining to be estimated with a machine learning model, and whoever can do it best will win the competition!
+No doubt a lot of kagglers are going to use some an inferential leak model as their first pass, and then estimate the remaining data points with a more sophisticated model.
+I think that's a very valid approach, as there are still 70,000 remaining points that have disagreeing labels to each side of them.
+I think the other dominant approach will be to create a model that accounts for the leak by "translating" it into the input features.
+Whichever way you approach the problem, the relationship between activity dates and people groups is very important!

 ### Algorithms and Techniques

 In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section:
 - _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
 - _Are the techniques to be used thoroughly discussed and justified?_